futoin/specs/draft/ftn8.2_master_auth.md

 This sub-specification of [FTN8](./ftn8_security_concept.md) covers more secure Master Secret Authentication with dynamically updated shared secrets.

-Service is assumed to be a unattended software or equal - high number of unattended requests.
+Service is assumed to be a B2B software or equal - high number of unattended requests.

 # 2. Concept